1995 Indianapolis 500: Failed to qualify

-Race recap
+Race summary

 Start and Stan Fox accident

 Rain fell the night before the race, and moisture continued throughout the early morning hours.
 The rain stopped, however, and the track was dried.
 The start of the race was delayed by only about five minutes.

 At the start, Scott Goodyear swept into the lead from the outside of the front row.
 Seconds later, Stan Fox dipped low to the inside, hit the rumble strips, became loose and spun a half turn.
 The car shot directly into the outside wall in turn one.
-The car was demolished, the front nose was ripped off, and Fox's legs and body were exposed as the car crashed up into the catch fence.
+The car was demolished, the nose was ripped off, and Fox's legs and body were exposed as the car crashed up into the catch fence.
 Eddie Cheever, Lyn St. James, and Carlos Guerrero were caught up in the accident.
 Gil de Ferran ran over a piece of debris, breaking the front suspension.
 He limped back to the pits, but dropped out when it was determined the damage was too much to repair.
 A long caution was needed for cleanup, and Fox was critically injured with a closed head injury due to g-forces.
 Despite his exposed extremities, however, he suffered no major injuries to his arms or legs.
 Fox was transported to Methodist Hospital, and after several months, he recovered, but would never race again.

 On lap 10, the race finally got restarted.
 Arie Luyendyk got the jump on the green flag, and took the lead.